 There were no trade receivables from or trade payables to related parties at the current and previous reporting date.

 Loans to/from related parties

-There were no loans to or from related parties at the current and previous reporting date.
+There were no loans to or from related parties at the current and previous reporting date, except for the following loans to certain KMP.